Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 Drug Interactions

-(See also the Adult and Adolescent Antiretroviral Guidelines and the HIV Drug Interaction Checker.)
+Additional information about drug interactions is available in the Adult and Adolescent Antiretroviral Guidelines and the HIV Drug Interaction Checker.

-- Metabolism: Rilpivirine (RPV) is a cytochrome P450 (CYP) 3A substrate and requires dose adjustments when administered with CYP3A-modulating medications.
+- Metabolism: Rilpivirine (RPV) is a cytochrome P450 (CYP) 3A substrate, and concentrations may be affected when administered with CYP3A-modulating medications.

 - A patient’s medication profile should be carefully reviewed for potential drug interactions before RPV is administered.